-OVERVIEW: The Taxman Family Foundation funds an array of disease-related U.S. organizations, which includes diabetes, ALS, autism, and leukemia and lymphoma.
+OVERVIEW: The Taxman Family Foundation funds a wide range organizations related to diseases including diabetes, ALS, autism, leukemia, and lymphoma.

 IP TAKE: This grantmaker often funds smaller and community-based organizations that accomplish much with modest funding.

-PROFILE: The Taxman Family Foundation is a Skokie, Illinois-based funder, which prefers to keep a low public profile.
-Thus, it does not operate a website or employ a formal staff.
+PROFILE: The Taxman Family Foundation is a low-profile funder based in Skokie, Illinois.
+It does not operate a website or employ a formal staff.
 However, it supports a wide range of disease organizations across the United States.
-It is a small, family foundation with about $4 to $5 million in assets.
+It is a small, family foundation with reported assets of $7-$8 million.
 It awards about $100,000 to $200,000 in grants each year.

 Taxman Family Foundation